 Full time: 6 months for if you have a Certificate III in Light Vehicle Mechanical Technology or equivalent

-(or 1.5 years, which will include the Certificate III in Automotive Mechanical Technology)
+(or 1.5 years, which will include the Certificate III in Light Vehicle Mechanical Technology)

 This course will prepare you for advancement within your organisation or a pathway to higher skilled employment/training opportunities.

 International students must have successfully completed the Certificate III in Light Vehicle Mechanical Technology or equivalent.

-If you do not meet the entry requirements for this course, you may apply for the Certificate III in Automotive Mechanical Light Vehicle with this course as a package offer.
+If you do not meet the entry requirements for this course, you may apply for the Certificate III in Light Vehicle Mechanical Technology with this course as a package offer.

 PLEASE NOTE: Box Hill Institute only accept enrolments from international students who are 18 years of age or above at the time of course commencement.